chaoticbob/AndroidWatchFaces/README.md

 ### Devices
 Samples were tested on a LG G watch.
 Haven't had a chance to run on emulator yet.

+### How Come the WatchFaces Don't Tell Time?!
+These samples are just a starting point for learning!
+I'll add time telling soon!

 ### License
 License is BSD/MIT/Boost.